OllieJones/index-wp-mysql-for-speed/readme.txt

 == Description ==

+<h4>What's new in version 1.4.1?</h4>

+Since the first release, our users have told us about several more opportunities to speed up their WooCommerce and core WordPress operations.
+We've added keys to the `meta` tables to help with searching for content, and to the `users` table to look people up by their display names.
+And, you can now upload saved Monitors so we can see your slowest queries.
+We'll use that information to impprove future versions.
+Thanks, dear users!

 <h4>How do I use this plugin?</h4>

-Use this plugin with the Index MySQL Tool under the Tools menu.
+After you install this plugin, use it with the Index MySQL Tool under the Tools menu.
 Or, give the shell command _wp help index-mysql_ to learn how to use it with [WP-CLI](https://wp-cli.org/).

 <h4>What does it do for my site?</h4>